HealthSLM-Bench: Benchmarking Small Language Models for Mobile and Wearable Healthcare Monitoring: Results and Discussion

 Comparing the performance across different few-shot settings reveals interesting patterns in SLM behavior.
 In the FS-1 setting, SLMs achieve competitive performance levels compared to LLMs across most tasks.
 For instance, SLMs achieve a mean of 0.47 for stress prediction compared to LLMs' 0.90, and 0.49 for sleep quality compared to LLMs' 0.72.
 As the number of few-shot examples increases from FS-1 to three-shot (FS-3), five-shot (FS-5), and ten-shot (FS-10), the performance shows task-dependent variations.
 For stress prediction, the mean performance remains relatively stable across all few-shot settings.
 Similarly, sleep quality prediction maintains consistent performance throughout the different few-shot configurations.

 However, certain tasks exhibit different response patterns to increased few-shot examples.
 Anxiety and depression prediction tasks show notable improvement as the number of examples increases from FS-1 to FS-3, with further refinement observed in subsequent settings.
 This suggests that mental health prediction tasks may benefit more from additional contextual examples compared to physiological monitoring tasks when using SLMs without fine-tuning, which has also been observed in recent work comparing SLMs and LLMs in mental health prediction tasks~\cite{jia2025beyond}.
 As shown in Table~\ref{few-shot performance}, we also observed that the collapse pattern appears at FS-1, FS-3, and FS-5, but does not occur at FS-10.
-This phenomenon was observed only in PMData tasks, such as stress, fatigue, and sleep quality, while readiness remained unaffected and no collapse was noted in GLOBEM or AW-FB tasks.
+This phenomenon was observed only in PMData and LifeSnaps tasks, such as stress, fatigue, sleep quality and sleep disorder, while readiness remained unaffected and no collapse was noted in GLOBEM or AW-FB tasks.
+Upon label distribution inspection (\textit{cf}.
+Appendix~\ref{Few-shot Distribution}), this trend appears to stem from limited label representation under low-shot settings, where only a few examples are provided.
+As the number of examples increases to FS-10, the broader label coverage yields a more representative distribution, thereby mitigating the collapse.

 \textit{Overall, SLMs perform competitively with LLMs in few-shot healthcare tasks, even with just one example.
 More examples help models achieve more stable and reliable performance.}

 \paragraph{Instruction tuning. }